AdobeDocs/certification.en/help/certifications/aw/aw-renew.md

 * Given a request, review the custom data to determine the appropriate action.
 (Consider attached documents, approval required, how complete the data is, priority, etc.)
 * Given a scenario, determine the sharing permissions that are required for an activity.
 (Consider dashboard/report sharing, actions on a task or request, visibility, inherited permissions, agile, etc.)
 * Given a scenario, determine the appropriate task settings to plan the execution of a task in a specific time frame.
 (Consider duration, planned hours, constraint and task or cross-project predecessors, lead and lag on predecessors, task assignment and time-off.)
-* Identify the correct hierarchy of objects in Workfront.
+* Identify the correct hierarchy of objects in [!DNL Workfront].
 (Consider portfolios, programs, projects, tasks, and issues.)
 * Given a persona, determine the intake or planning reports/dashboards that are helpful for the persona during the work intake or planning stage of the project/work process.
 (Consider project owners, executives / sponsors, task assignees, requestors, etc.)

 Section 2: Execute (59%)

-* Create Workfront Single Use Approvals and when an Approval would be used.
+* Create [!DNL Workfront] Single Use Approvals and when an Approval would be used.
 (Consider Project and Task Approvals, Multipath Approvals, and Multistage Approvals.)
 * Given a scenario, identify the information that date types convey to a project manager.
 (Consider Planned Dates, Actual Dates, Commit Dates, Estimated Dates)
 * Given a scenario, determine how different Task Constraints affect the project timeline when used.
 (Consider the understanding of what the different task constraints do, knowing what the different task constraints are, and when to use the different task constraints)
 * Given a scenario, demonstrate how to find project teams and how to notify them of work assignments, updates, or completion of work items.
 (Consider notification types, project team notifications, People tab, Updates to projects/tasks, when and why to subscribe to a work object, and how to modify individual email notifications)